WE1ZARD/about/the truth of my story.md

 # The Truth of My Story

 ## Who am I?
-hello, everyone, weizard here, im a self learn coder, "Magic project" is one of my hobby, our company provide IDC structured cabling solution to contractor or system integrator in worldwide. that Faker_Dev guy in this channel is trying all way to recover his "reputation", now he pull me out and said that i was doing the same thing as he did,
+hello, everyone, weizard here, im a self-taught coder, "Magic project" is one of my hobby, our company provide IDC structured cabling solution to contractor or system integrator in worldwide. that Faker_Dev guy in this channel is trying all way to recover his "reputation", now he pull me out and said that i was doing the same thing as he did,